lukasjuhas/lj-maintenance-mode/README.md

 By default, the plugin will use a stylesheet named `maintenance.min.frontend.css` in the theme's stylesheet folder.
 You can specify a different filename by using a Filter (above).
 It is loaded as part of the frontend (logged in) user experience, not the maintenance mode page.

+5. What is the login stylesheet?<br>
+   By default, the plugin will use a stylesheet named `maintenance.min.login.css` in the theme's stylesheet folder.
+You can specify a different filename by using a Filter (above).
+   It is loaded as part of the standard login page user experience, not the maintenance mode page.

-5. How do I add widgets?<br>
+6. How do I add widgets?<br>
 Click "Advanced Settings" and mark the checkbox to add widget areas.
 Then you will find two new widget areas in WordPress's Widgets page, for above and below the content.

-6. Plugin doesn't seem to work.
+7. Plugin doesn't seem to work.
 What should I do ?<br>
 First, if you are using Cache plugin such as WP Super Cache or W3 Total Cache, flush all your cache.
 Secondly, disable all other plugins and try enabling just Maintenance Mode and see if problem persist.
 This should solve most common problems.
 If not, don't hesitate to contact me via Support button from Settings page

 ## Changelog